andrewhinh/captafied/README.md

 ## Description

-A full-stack ML-powered website that helps users understand their spreadsheet data regardless of the format and without the learning curve of data processing and visualization tools such as Excel or Python.
+A website that helps users understand their spreadsheet data without the learning curve of data processing and visualization tools such as Excel or Python.

 ### Inference Pipeline